jbomotti/Hangman-tutorial/Lecture-06-connecting-js-display/recipe.md

 ## Small changes to set the stage

-- Clean up the CSS folder
+- Clean up the CSS file
 	- getting rid of extra lines and unused sections for readability

-- [html] Change the title
+- Clean up the HTML file
-xx
+- [html] Change the title tag content to 'hangman'